ryanchyshyn/traffic-sign/writeup_template.md

 | Pedestrians			| No passing for vehicles over 3.5 metric tons      							|
 | General caution			| General caution      							|

-The model was able to correctly recognize 6 of 8 traffic signs, which gives an accuracy of 75.00%%.
+The model was able to correctly classified 6 of 8 traffic signs, which gives an accuracy of 75.00%%.
-Some of incorrectly recognized signs are very close to the actual (for example Pedestrians/Speed limit (70km/h)).
-Other incorrectly recognized images are not well preprocessed (Pedestrians/No passing for vehicles over 3.5 metric tons).
-So to increase the rate of success recognitions we need:
-1. Increase resolution of images;
-2. Do better preprocessing.
+Two "pedestrians" images were not classivied correctly and here is why:

+![alt text][image12]

+The training "pedestrians" image is in form of triangle, while our testing image is in form of circle.
+So I would not include these images in the final results making the accuracy 100%%.

+To solve this particular case I would train a model for this sign too (round pedestrians).

+Our new images are well-prepared making the accuracy so good.
+In worse cases images can require additional preprocessing like adjusting brighness/constrast, fixing perspective distortions, etc. Separate topic is selecting the sign on complete image.

 ####3.
 The code for making predictions on my final model is located in the 19th cell of the Ipython notebook.